fiddlecube/compliant-llm/docs/cli/generate.md

 ## Description

 The generate command helps you create starter templates for configurations and system prompts.
-This is particularly useful when you're first getting started with Prompt Secure or when you want to create a new configuration based on a predefined template.
+This is particularly useful when you're first getting started with Compliant LLM or when you want to create a new configuration based on a predefined template.

 ## Arguments